code-philia/PhishLLM/README.md

 ## Updates
-- [👏2023-09-07] Pack up the phishing websites reported from field study: [link](https://drive.google.com/file/d/1WsUmqq29-f8PoBj0YNgWcv4XryOXfFfv/view?usp=sharing).
+- [👏2023-09-07] Packaged phishing websites reported from field study: link.
-- [🛠️2023-08-28] Add functions to judge whether the webpage state has been updated or not (the best way is to check webpage screenshot, not the URL)
+- [🛠️2023-08-28] Added functions to determine whether the webpage state has been updated (best method is to check the webpage screenshot, not the URL).
-- [🛠️2023-08-28] Update the CRP transition logic, if the webpage state hasn't been updated, we shall try to click lower ranked buttons, instead of keeping clicking the Top-1 button
+- [🛠️2023-08-28] Updated CRP transition logic: if the webpage state hasn't changed, the system will attempt to click lower-ranked buttons instead of repeatedly clicking the top-ranked button.
-- [🤔2023-08-27] We find supplying the industry sector to the brand recognition model can further improve the brand recognition capabilities, without affecting the robustness.
+- [🤔2023-08-27] Found that providing the industry sector to the brand recognition model further improves brand recognition without affecting robustness.
-- [🤔2023-08-24] A relaxed result validation is to check whether predicted domain is alive, added this as an option.
+- [🤔2023-08-24] Added an option for relaxed result validation by checking if the predicted domain is alive.
-- [🛠️2023-08-20] Modify the brand recognition model.
+- [🛠️2023-08-20] Modified the brand recognition model.
-- [🛠️2023-08-07] To prevent PhishLLM to report brands that are offering cloud services (e.g. domain hosting, web hosting etc.), we keep a list of those domains [./datasets/hosting_blacklists.txt](./datasets/hosting_blacklists.txt), this list will be keep growing.
+- [🛠️2023-08-07] To prevent PhishLLM from reporting brands offering cloud services (e.g., domain hosting, web hosting, etc.), we maintain a list of such domains in ./datasets/hosting_blacklists.txt.
+This list will continue to grow.